Subdivisions of the Polish–Lithuanian Commonwealth: Proposed divisions

+Polish–Lithuanian–Swedish Commonwealth (1592–1599)

+Between 1592 and 1599, a Polish–Swedish union between the Polish–Lithuanian Commonwealth and the Kingdom of Sweden existed but was never stabilized.
+It began when Sigismund III Vasa, elected King of Poland and Grand Duke of Lithuania, was crowned King of Sweden following the death of his father John III.
+The union ended following a civil war in Sweden in which he lost the crown to his uncle, who eventually became Charles IX.

+Polish–Lithuanian–Muscovite Commonwealth (1610–1613)

+Plans for a Polish–Lithuanian–Muscovite Commonwealth were never realized, despite many attempts by various means to create such a union organised between 1574 and 1658 and in the late 18th century, of which most of them during the Time of Troubles.
+The idea of such state have never materialized because of the incompatible demands from both sides.
+During the Polish–Muscovite War (1605–18) the Polish Prince (later, King) Władysław IV Waza was briefly elected Tsar of Muscovy.

-Polish–Lithuanian–Ruthenian Commonwealth
+Polish–Lithuanian–Ruthenian Commonwealth (1658–1659)

 Thought was given at various times to the creation of a Grand Duchy of Ruthenia, particularly during the 1648 Cossack insurrection against Polish rule in Ukraine.
 Such a Duchy, as proposed in the 1658 Treaty of Hadiach, would have been a full member of the Commonwealth, which would thereupon have become a tripartite Polish–Lithuanian–Ruthenian Commonwealth, but due to szlachta demands, Muscovite invasion, and division among the Cossacks, the plan was never implemented.

-Polish–Lithuanian–Muscovite Commonwealth

-For similar reasons, plans for a Polish–Lithuanian–Muscovite Commonwealth also were never realized, although during the Polish–Muscovite War (1605–18) the Polish Prince (later, King) Władysław IV Waza was briefly elected Tsar of Muscovy.